 National ACLS Testing Center offers ACLS, BLS, PALS, and NRP certification and recertification.
-These training programs are approved to provide CEU credits in joint partnership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE) in partnership with Code3 CME.
+These training programs are approved to provide CEU credits in joint partnership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE).

 This activity has been designed to meet the educational needs of healthcare providers involved in the care of patients in cardiac arrest.